osrf-migration/cloudsim-wiki/Developing_widgets.md

         <link rel="import" href="cs-signuppage/cs-signuppage.html">

   1. Instantiate `gz-accounts` within `cs-signuppage`.
-The parameters passed in were the auth server's `url` and a callback for when registration is complete (`on-register`).
+The parameters passed in are the auth server's `url` and a callback for when registration is complete (`on-register`).
 The `id` will be used to access the component in the javascript code.